theboyarintsev/CTMACD-AO-tradingview/README.md

 ### Wide spread

-The AO  and MACD chart should be larger than in the reaction area.
+The AO  and CTMACD chart should be larger than in the reaction area.
 In other words, higher vol. Here is a ** correct example ** where there are signal due to volatility:

 ![Wide](doc/img/wide.png)